 Notably, Personal Capital launched in 2009 and the company has raised $265.3 million in total funding since then.
 Currently, there are about 2 million registered users on the Personal Finance app — which shows they’re doing something right.

-Personal Capital offers a variety of financial services for customers, including a cash management tool, free personal finance tools, and premium wealth management plans.
+The app offers a variety of financial services for customers, including cash management tools, free personal finance tools, and premium wealth management plans.

 Is Personal Capital free?

 Personal Capital doesn’t charge anything to download or sign up.
 Pricing tends to vary depending on the services you use.
 You won’t have to pay any fees to use Personal Cash or financial tools.
 The company does charge for its Wealth Management services, however.

 The Personal Capital app has AES-256 encryption, which keeps your personal financial data secure.
 The company also uses multiple layers of security to safeguard personal information and maintain privacy.

 In short, you shouldn’t worry about using the Personal Capital app.
 Millions of customers trust the service and the company has an excellent reputation.

 Personal Capital and Mint both offer cash flow monitoring.
 But Mint goes above and beyond and lets you create budgets and provides recommendations for ways to save money and provides free credit monitoring.
 Though Personal Capital offers a great retirement tracker, and there are no ads on the platform.
 At the end of the day, both Personal Capital and Mint are fantastic services that offer a range of free tools to help manage personal finances.
 In my opinion, you should try both and see which you like better.

 Who owns Personal Capital?

 Personal Capital is not an independent company.
 Empower Retirement purchased Personal Capital from Inuit in 2020.

 There’s no shortage of apps on the market that can help with financial planning.
 Apps like Personal Capital offer a variety of management tools you can use to reach your financial goals and become truly independent.